You surely know that good sleep is literally vital. You probably also know that the modern lifestyle often gets in the way of deep and healthy sleep.

 Ohhh, headphone headbands*!
 I think this invention is so genius and simple at the same time!
 When insomnia strikes I often like to listen to guided relaxations or sleep meditations.
 And more often than not, I do fall asleep. …Only to wake up a few minutes later, because my clunky headphones get in the way of me rolling on my side…

-Enter “Sleep headphones*“.
-I stumbled upon this one night, when I couldn’t sleep.
+Enter “Sleep headphones*“!
+I stumbled upon this one night when I couldn’t sleep.
 Of course.
-As soon as I have a reason to treat myself, I will definitely get them!
-(And update with my experiences here.)

 While buying some little helpers to improve your sleep will definitely help, you should also take a good look at your sleep hygiene.
 Improving your evening habits will go a long way for better sleep!